elmouradiaminedev/dotfiles/README.md

    ./bootstrap.sh
    ```

    These scripts will setup macos defaults, install brew dependencies and symlink the dotfiles to your home directory.
-Review and backup your existing configurations before running the script.
+Review and backup your existing configurations before running the scripts.

 ## Structure